hugsy/gef/docs/api.md

 ```
 @only_if_gdb_running
 ```
-> Checks if a GDB session is running, if not return.
-A GDB session is running is
+> Modifies a function to only execute if a GDB session is running.
+A GDB
+> session is running if:
 >
 > * a PID exists for the targeted binary
 > * GDB is running on a coredump of a binary